Be part of the culture of giving at La Trobe

-One such recipient is Juris Doctor student Philip.
+One such student is Philip.
 After being displaced by war in Syria, a Staff funded Scholarship gave Philip the chance to build a new life at La Trobe.
 Today, he’s on track to achieve his goal of practising law in Australia.
 Watch Philip’s inspiring story below.

 Make a donation online

 If you’re not already one of our amazing supporters, there are many ways to get involved.
 You can:

 - make a one-off donation online

 - make an ongoing commitment with a fortnightly pre-tax donation from your salary